s-digiro/NyavaScript/README.md

 # To Do
-[ ] Rename RustLambda to RustFunction for consistency [ ] Macro should be its own value, not a weird wrapper [ ] Add line and column to errors where applicable
+[ ] Macro should be its own value, not a weird wrapper [ ] Move RustMacro outside of weird meta module.
+[ ] Add line and column to errors where applicable
 [ ] (quote (1 2)) behaves differently from ('(1 2)) and it shouldn't
 [ ] Passing lambdas to other lambdas is a lil weird... figure it out